derekjgriffith/MORTICIA/morticia/doc/installation.rst

 renders without indirect illumination components.
 For the path tracer, the Hammersley QMC sampler is preferred, with as many as 256 samples per pixel or more to reduce monte carlo noise.

+The Collada Document Object Model (DOM) allows for Mitsuba to make use of 3D model geometry in the Collada `.dae` file format.
+Mitsuba is therefore preferably compiled including the Collada DOM as per the instructions in the Mitsuba manual.
+This is not mandatory provided that 3D object models are available in file formats that are natively supported in Mitsuba

-See the mitsuba documentation for further details.
+See the Mitsuba documentation for further details.

 A specific limitation with Mitsuba is that compilations with different numbers of spectral bins are not compatible with one another.
-It is useful to have an RGB version of Mitsuba available to compute distance maps of a scene
+It is useful to have an RGB version of Mitsuba available to compute distance maps of a scene.

 Setup of ``ipyparallel``
 ========================